-If you’re wondering how to cash out your 401(k), there are generally two main ways to access funds — borrowing or withdrawing.
-Either way, the first step is to check with your plan sponsor to make sure learn what options are available to you.
+When it comes to cashing out your 401(k), there are generally two main ways to access funds: borrowing or withdrawing.
+Either way, the first step is to check with your plan administrator to learn about your options.

-Then, weigh your options to determine if borrowing or withdrawing funds works for your financial situation: Borrowing from your 401(k) requires repayment, within a set payback period (typically five years).
-Withdrawing, however, means you withdraw a certain amount of money or cash out your 401(k) with no intention of paying it back.
+Then, compare them.
+Borrowing from your 401(k) requires repayment within a set payback period (typically five years), while withdrawing means taking money out of your 401(k)—or cashing it out altogether—with no intention of paying it back.

-Please note, the money may taxed at your current tax rate, depending on the type of contributions made, negating potential tax benefits you may have previously enjoyed.
+Also note that any money you take out could be taxed at your current tax rate, depending on the type of contributions made, which could negate some of the tax benefits you previously enjoyed.

 When you borrow from your 401(k), you’ll eventually be paying yourself back.
-However, it’s important to remember you’ll be repaying the loan with after-tax dollars, which means you may be missing out on certain tax advantages.
+But don’t forget, you’ll be repaying the loan with after-tax dollars, which means you could miss out on certain tax advantages.

-You will have to adhere to a strict payback period or you may be subject to early withdrawal penalties associated with the loan.
+You’ll also have to adhere to a strict payback period, or you might be subject to early withdrawal penalties.
 In addition, if you leave or lose your job unexpectedly, you may need to pay back the full amount on a short timetable.
-In general, the grace period lasts from your final day until you file taxes for the year in which you left your job.
+The grace period generally lasts from your final day at work until you file taxes for that year.

 What are the long-term effects of using 401(k) to pay off debt?

-And if your employer matches a percentage of your personal 401(k) contributions and you stop contributions, you may be missing out on those matching contributions.
+And if your employer matches a percentage of your personal 401(k) contributions, and you stop them, you’ll miss out on those matching contributions.

-Together, these may cause harm to your future finances and jeopardize your long-term financial security.
+Together, these losses could harm your future finances and jeopardize your long-term financial security.

-While it might be tempting to draw from a mass of money that appears to be just sitting there, there may be more advantageous tools in your financial kit that might allow you to both save and pay down your debt.
-Here are some strategies to consider:
+While it might be tempting to draw from your 401(k), there might be more advantageous ways to both save and pay down debt.
+Here are some other strategies:

 If you don’t have a written budget, now is the time to start.
-A practical approach can help you see exactly how much money you have coming in and how much is going out for fixed costs, which should include paying down debt as well as saving.
+Putting it on paper will help you see exactly how much money you have coming in and how much is going out, which should include paying down debt as well as saving.

-If you’re unsure how to allocate your income, consider the 50/30/20 rule, where 50 percent goes to your essentials, 20 percent to savings, and 30 percent to discretionary expenses — what we consider “wants” vs. “needs.”
-Just remember that a budget that’s too rigid can backfire; we all deserve a little fun in our lives from a splurge now and then.
+If you’re unsure how to allocate your income, consider the 50/30/20 rule, where 50 percent goes to your essentials, 30 percent to discretionary expenses (what we consider “wants” vs. “needs”), and 20 percent to savings.
+Just remember that a budget that’s too rigid can backfire; we all deserve a little fun in our lives.

 2. Make savings automatic

-Another alternative to withdrawing or borrowing from your 401(k) plan is to temporarily suspend your contributions, although it’s wise to try to save at least up to your company match, if possible, so you don’t forgo that “free money.”
+Another alternative to dipping into your 401(k) savings is to temporarily suspend your contributions—though it’s wise to try to save at least up to your company match, so you don’t forgo that “free money.”

-The second style is called an “avalanche,” where you make minimum payments on all your debts but use any additional funds to make larger payments on the debt with the highest interest rate.
-Erasing those first can potentially save more money in the long run.
+The second strategy, “avalanche,” is where you make minimum payments on all your debts, but use any additional funds to make larger payments on the debt with the highest interest rate.
+Erasing those first could save more money in the long run.

 4. Consider a personal loan

 Sometimes, what’s most overwhelming about your debt is the sheer number of outstanding accounts, each with different payment terms.
-With a personal loan, you can consolidate your various higher-interest debts into one monthly payment that has a fixed interest rate — often less than you might the original debt.
-The money you save by not paying interest can then be used to further build your savings.
+With a personal loan, you can consolidate your various higher-interest debts into one monthly payment with a fixed interest rate — and it’s often less than you were paying on the original debt.
+The money you save can then be used to further build your savings.

-Consolidating your debts with a personal loan gives you a finite payment schedule that becomes a light at the end of the tunnel, assuring you that your debt will indeed eventually be paid off.
-Personal loans come with a variety of different lengths and schedules, so you can choose the amount you feel you can comfortably afford to pay off each month, perhaps making sure to keep allocating some funds toward your savings goals.
+Consolidating your debts with a personal loan gives you a finite payment schedule and a light at the end of the tunnel: you’ll be able to see that your debt will be paid off, and when.
+Personal loans come with a variety of repayment schedules, so you can choose the amount you can comfortably pay each month and still allocate some funds to savings.